SowdaminiN/streaming-01-getting-started/README.md

 With your repo folder open in VS Code:

 1. Click util_about.py.
-1. If VS Code prompts, install the recommended Python extension.
 1. Check the Python Interpreter: On the bottom-left status bar, you might see a version of Python indicated (e.g., Python 3.10.x).
-1. If not, click on the bottom status bar where it should show the Python version or might say "Select Python Interpreter".
-1. From the dropdown, choose your default Python version.
 1. In VS Code, open a terminal window (View / Terminal).
-1. If macOS/Linux, change `python` to `python3` below.

 ```shell
 python util_about.py